marcospgp/marcospgp.github.io/_posts/2021-04-03-should-you-have-some-coffee.md

 It's not serious or strictly scientific, but I did my best to rely on well thought and unbiased data.

-You can find it here: [shouldyouhavesome.coffee](shouldyouhavesome.coffee)
+You can find it at [shouldyouhavesomecoffee.netlify.app](https://shouldyouhavesomecoffee.netlify.app/)

+(It used to be hosted at `shouldyouhavesome.coffee`, but it wasn't worth it to keep paying to renew the domain)

 I have to admit, I don't always guide my actions by it - in a bit of a self destructive manner.
 I am inclined to believe that even if something is harmful,